ninezero90hy/Metansible/README.md

 ## Goal ✔︎

-*If you're wondering what I'm going to do, look around the [Metatron Discovery Project](https://github.com/metatron-app/metatron-discovery) Repository*
+*If you're wondering what I'm going to do, look around the [Metatron Project](https://github.com/metatron-app/metatron-discovery) Repository*

 ## Referenced project 👇